toretefre/webdev-prosjekt4/README.md

-Table of Content would have been really nice here, but seems like it doesn't in Gitlab on-premise.
+Table of content missing due to normal Gitlab syntax not working in this on-premise version?

 # Frontend